 How do I get to the festival?

-The Richmond Maritime Festival is at Britannia Shipyards, located at 5180 Westwater Drive, a shoreline stroll from the heart of Steveston Village.
-If you’re planning to drive, there will be by-donation parking at nearby Homma Elementary School.
+The Richmond Maritime Festival is at the Britannia Shipyards National Historic Site––a picturesque shoreline stroll from the heart of Steveston Village.
+If you’re driving, there will be by-donation parking at nearby Homma Elementary School.
 The free Richmond Discovery Shuttle will also be running; the nearest stop is Homma Elementary.
 Alternatively, ride your bike to the site or hop on transit (use TransLink’s online trip-planner to plot your route).

 EVENT DETAILS